-In discovering that there were numerous sites that used her name in sexual and pornographic contexts, Ms. Eve Fairbanks, in the February 6 issue of The New Republic, commented on her generation's indifference to reputation or finesse, and admitted her own pleasure in discovering her "porn identity."
+In discovering that there were numerous sites that used her name in sexual and pornographic contexts, Ms. Eve Fairbanks, in the February 6, 2006 issue of The New Republic, commented on her generation's indifference to reputation or finesse, and admitted her own pleasure in discovering her "porn identity."

 It is the conceit of every generation that they are the ‘first’ to experience or develop some new understanding of life; and also the arrogance of most that in their 1-15 years of adult life they know all they need to know, and 5,000 years of human history have little or nothing to teach them about how to live a good life.
 Ms. Eve Fairbanks’ generation is no different.

-The phenomenon she accurately describes as one where young
+The phenomenon she accurately describes as

-relationships), as a place “where anything goes, where there is neither
+social relationships), as a place “where anything goes, where there is neither

 consequences nor shame, and where concerns about protecting your reputation are